 While times are different, so are current book promotion strategies.
 Rather than looking at these modifications to the original plan as challenges, it’s beneficial to view them as opportunities to introduce your book to the world in new and exciting ways.
-In fact, it’s very possible that many of the alterations being made to old marketing tactics will become part of our “new normal.”
+In fact, many of the alterations being made to old marketing tactics may become part of our “new normal.”
 In reality, the changes we’re forced to make in book marketing now will ultimately be valuable additions to traditional promotion in the future.

 Let’s explore some of the new developments we’re seeing and fresh offerings being included in book promotion services, as well as effective alternatives to the tried and true strategies we are used to seeing and using.

 One of the first things you will want to do when preparing to send your book to potential reviewers – whether a trade publication or an online influencer – is to make sure you have a digital version of your book ready to share.
 Since most offices have gone virtual, hard copies of books sent to physical mailing addresses may very well be overlooked or never even received.
 Outlets from the major trades, to magazines and newspapers, to broadcast and beyond are all requesting digital copies of books as part of their submission processes.